Past Accomplishments

 Through our work and the technical assistance we provided to the Office of the Governor and the General Assembly, our team helped spark the conversation that ultimately resulted in the legislature passing a new, more equitable ECS formula as part of the state’s biennial budget.
 As a result of the new formula, local public school districts, for the first time in years, are now funded more equitably and receive state education aid based on the needs of their students and communities rather than through arbitrary and political block grants.

-Throughout our organization's history, our Community Engagement team has held hundreds of meetings and workshops with communities across the state, presented to thousands of individuals, and built a contact list of committed individuals across 60+ cities and towns.
+Throughout our organization's history, our Community Engagement team has held hundreds meetings and workshops with communities across the state, presented to thousands of individuals, and built a contact list of committed individuals across 80+ cities and towns.
 Through this work, our organization has built genuine, positive relationships in communities across Connecticut, increased knowledge and engagement around issues of education and state finance, and given people the skills to effectively add their voices to policy discussions

-As a result of this engagement work, community members have grown significantly more knowledgeable about how Connecticut funds its public schools and have become more involved in advocating for equitable funding for all students.
+As a result of this engagement work, community members have grown significantly more knowledgable about how Connecticut funds its public schools and have become more involved in advocating for equitable funding for all students.

-These deep relationships and the presence of engaged communities has led us to expand our education offerings and presentations, and we now offer an array of workshops that cover everything from how the economy works and impacts state finance to how to write an op-ed or piece of legislative testimony.
+These deep relationships and the presence of engaged communities has led us to expand our education offerings and presentations, and we now offer an array of workshops that cover everything from how the economy works and impacts state finance to how to write an Op-Ed or piece of legislative testimony.
 Additionally, in response to students expressing interest in learning more about education finance, we developed a K-12 curriculum that has been utilized regularly.

 From 2010 to 2020, Connecticut’s multilingual learner population grew by nearly 13,000 students while the state's total student enrollment declined significantly.
 This increase in student need also brought along a need for greater resources to support multilingual learner students, who are also commonly referred to as English Learners or English Language Learners.
 During the Connecticut General Assembly's 2021 legislative session, we responded to these growing needs by working with legislators and partner organizations to adjust some of the ECS formula's weights and thresholds to drive greater resources to multilingual learner students and economically disadvantaged districts.